-The theme of Dr. Naoki Kondo’s research is the social determinants of health.
+The theme of Prof. Naoki Kondo’s research is the social determinants of health.
 Various levels of social context affect health.
 For example, economic conditions, such as income inequality and economic crises, may threaten health.
 Another factor that has attracted the interest of many researchers and policymakers is social capital.
 If you live in a community rich in social capital in other words, people in your community trust each other and undertake various collective actions under reciprocal norms you may have a greater chance of maintaining good health.
 More specific social status characteristics such as income, educational attainment, occupation, and interpersonal relationships are also known to be important social determinants of health.

 - Social capital and health

 Dr. Kondo has investigated the effects of social capital on health by using large-scale epidemiological data from Japan and other countries.
 For example, in Japan, he has determined the positive and negative health impacts of mujin, which enable local financial self-help activities and are formally known in economics as rotating savings credit associations; such activities are constitutive of traditional social capital.
 Mujin are old and rooted in culture; they were not established in most areas in Japan, but continue to operate in certain areas and are extremely active in Yamanashi and Okinawa.
 Their primary purpose, however, is not financial but to maintain social bonds between members.
 From the results of an eight-year follow-up study in Yamanashi, Dr. Kondo and his colleagues found that older adults who were actively involved in mujin groups were less likely to be bedridden and die prematurely compared to those who did not participate in mujin; furthermore, for those who participated in mujin that were strongly financially oriented, such risks were in fact increased!